TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The Swedish stainless steel blades manufactured by Rockwell are some of the best you can buy.

-We Say: Sheffield, UK has a long history of producing some of the finest steel in the world.
+We Say: Sheffield, UK, has a long history of producing some of the finest steel in the world.

 While it might no longer be quite the steel powerhouse it was, Sheffield provides the quality materials and craftsmanship behind the Edwin Jagger brand.

-This safety razor weighs 2.65oz and sports a handle measuring approximately 3.75”.
+The Edwin Jagger razor weighs 2.65oz and sports a handle measuring approximately 3.75”.

 Thanks to its two-piece design (most of the other safety razors on the list are three-piece), this is one of the easiest options for replacing the safety razor blades.

+The handle is manufactured in Germany.
 The blades are manufactured in Boston using Russian steel.

 I’ve nothing against Russian steel, but after recent events, I'm hesitant to do anything to support their economy.
 I just find it strange that Gillette is not using American steel for a product bearing the name of its founder.